Hueburtsonly/volume-firmware/README.md

 ## Setup

-This software is build using NXP LPCXpresso.
+This software is built using NXP LPCXpresso.
 This tool is free but requires a registration and a multi-step activation.

 * Install your venti-soy-quadruple-shot-trim LPCXpresso IDE.
 [Latest from here possibly.](https://nxp.flexnetoperations.com/control/frse/product?entitlementId=240358107&lineNum=1)